< Back To Blog

 • 60% feel overwhelmed and anxious when they receive messages from service providers.

-Behavioral tactics to support better customer decision-making
+Advanced tactics to support better customer decision-making

-But it’s also just a snapshot, the tip of the behavioral science iceberg.
+But it’s also just a snapshot; the tip of the behavioral science iceberg.

 • Reduce the amount of information that a customer has to process at one time.